-- (a) Employees will be entitled to military leave with pay not to exceed twenty-one (21) working days during each year, beginning October 1st and ending the following September 30th, in order to report for active duty, when called, or to take part in active training duty in such manner and at such time as they may be ordered to active duty or active training duty in the Washington National Guard or the Army, Navy, Air Force, Coast Guard, or Marine Corps reserve of the United States or any organized reserve or armed forces of the United States.
+(a) Employees will be entitled to military leave with pay not to exceed twenty-one (21) working days during each year, beginning October 1st and ending the following September 30th, in order to report for active duty, when called, or to take part in active training duty in such manner and at such time as they may be ordered to active duty or active training duty in the Washington National Guard or the Army, Navy, Air Force, Coast Guard, or Marine Corps reserve of the United States or any organized reserve or armed forces of the United States.
 Such leave will be in addition to any vacation and sick leave to which an employee is entitled and will not result in any reduction of benefits, performance ratings, privileges or pay.
-During paid military leave, the employee will receive his or her normal base pay. - (b) Employees required to appear during working hours for a physical examination to determine physical fitness for military service will receive full pay for the time required to complete the examination. - 32.6.2 Unpaid Leave.
-In addition to paid military leave provided by this section, employees will be granted a military leave of absence without pay for service in the armed forces of the United States or the State of Washington, or in connection with the military deployment of a spouse during a period of military conflict, to the extent required by applicable state and federal law. - 32.7 Leave Requests.
+During paid military leave, the employee will receive his or her normal base pay.

+- (b) Employees required to appear during working hours for a physical examination to determine physical fitness for military service will receive full pay for the time required to complete the examination. - 32.6.2 Unpaid Leave.
+In addition to paid military leave provided by this section, employees will be granted a military leave of absence without pay for service in the armed forces of the United States or the State of Washington, or in connection with the military deployment of a spouse during a period of military conflict, to the extent required by applicable state and federal law.

+- 32.7 Leave Requests.
 Unless prohibited by military necessity, employees must provide the University with a copy of their orders at the time they request military leave.
 Requests for military leave will be made as soon as reasonably practical after the employee learns of the need for such leave. - 32.8 Inclement Weather.
 If a work location remains fully operational but an employee is unable to report to work, must report to work late, or is unable to remain at work because of severe inclement weather, or conditions caused by severe inclement weather, the employee may use accrued compensatory time, personal holiday time or vacation leave, or take unpaid leave for the period of his or her absence. - 32.9 Suspended Operations.
 The decision to suspend part or all of the University's operations because of emergency or other circumstances jeopardizing public health, safety or property, and the consequences of that decision on affected employees, will be governed by the University's Suspended Operations Policy.
+Employees will suffer no pay loss for the first one (1) day of suspended operations.
+The employer will distribute a campus wide e-mail for classified staff from Human Resources following suspended operations detailing how the suspension will be handled regarding time, leave, pay and make-up time.
+During suspended operations, essential personnel will receive premium pay at straight time for hours worked.